ihmeuw-msca/weighted-average/Paper.md

 \zeta(1 - \zeta) & \text{same region}, \\ (1 - \zeta)^2 &
 \text{same super region}, \\ 0 & \text{otherwise}, \end{cases}$

-Weights are then combined and normalized to sum to $1$.
+Weights are then combined and normalized to sum to $1$ as described above.